M - Mathematics

 M 284 Honors Introduction to Differential Equations: 4 Credits (4 Lec)

-PREREQUISITE: M 283 with a 'B' grade, M 273 with an 'A' grade, or consent of the instructor.
+PREREQUISITE: M 182 with a grade of B or higher, M 172 with a grade of A, AP Calculus BC exam with a 5, or consent of the instructor.
 (Sp) Honors section of M 274.
 Topic coverage parallels M 274 but with a greater emphasis on theory and more difficult problem solving

 M 290R Undergraduate Research: 1-8 Credits (1 Other)